fnalways/terminus-docs/docs/manual/tutorials/organize-content.md

 ## Collect web content

-LarePass provides flexible and efficient ways to collect online content, including web articles, videos, podcasts, and more.
+You can collect online content, including web articles, videos, podcasts, using the LarePass browser extension, or the mobile client.

 ### Collect via the LarePass extension